VMGWARE/DynamoDB-Table-Migration-Tool/README.md

-# DynamoDBAutoTableSetup

-**DynamoDBAutoTableSetup** is an automated utility designed to streamline the process of creating DynamoDB tables from JSON configurations using the AWS Command Line Interface (CLI).
-This tool scans a directory containing JSON files, extracts the table name and configuration details from each JSON file, and automatically creates the corresponding DynamoDB table using the `aws dynamodb create-table` command.
-It currently is designed only for local development purposes, and is not intended for use in production environments.
+# DynamoDB Table Migration Tool

+**DynamoDB Table Migration Tool** is a C++ utility that automates the process of creating DynamoDB tables for local development.
+It scans a directory of JSON configuration files and uses the AWS CLI to generate tables based on those configs.

-## Features
+## Overview

-- Automatically creates DynamoDB tables based on JSON configuration files
+- Automatically creates DynamoDB tables from JSON files using the AWS CLI
+- Designed to accelerate local dev and testing workflows
-- Extracts table name and settings like throughput from JSON
+- Extracts the table name from JSON and handles table creation
-- Scans a directory and processes all .json files found
+- Scans a directory and processes all .json config files found
-- Provides options to print help text or force overwrite existing tables
+- Provides options like help text, debug logging, and forced overwrites
-- Cross-platform (Linux, Mac, Windows) C++ application using AWS CLI
+- Cross-platform C++ app using the AWS CLI and rapidjson

 ## Prerequisites